vsrinivas/fuchsia/docs/targets/rpi3.md

         cp ./build-rpi3-test/magenta.bin <path/to/sdcard/mount>/kernel8.img

 4. You must also copy `bootcode.bin` and `start.elf` to the boot partition.
-They can be obtained from [here](https://github.com/raspberrypi/firmware/tree/master/boot)
+They can be obtained from [here](https://github.com/raspberrypi/firmware/tree/master/boot).
+   Because of how command line arguments are passed to the kernel, you will also need to copy the device tree blob in kernel/target/rpi3/bcm2710-rpi-3-b.dtb It is important that the dtb file retain the name bcm2710-rpi-3-b.dtb when copied to the boot partition.

 5. Create a file called `config.txt` in the boot partition with the following
    contents: